Millennium Marine

 First Foreign Workers

-To fill a needed workforce, Guimond traveled to the Philippines and recruited the company’s first 10 foreign workers.
+• To build needed workforce capacity, Guimond traveled to the Philippines and recruited the company's first 10 foreign workers.

 A Banner Year

-We launched our first MEGA 50 and put all our Donelle models back into full production.
+• We launched our first MEGA 50 and returned all Donelle models to full production.

 New Building

-Erected an additional 10,000 square foot facility to house large vessels up to 28 feet wide.
+• An additional 10,000 square foot facility was erected to house large vessels up to 28 feet wide.

 40 Employees